msupply-foundation/conforma-web-app/documentation/internal/Development-Workflow.md

 _Why do we update the cache after mutations?_

-When we create a new entity that has a relationshio with some existing in cache we need to also update the cache with the added entity!
+When we create a new entity that has a relationship with some existing data in cache we need to also update the cache with the added entity!
 This is to avoid having to create a `refetch` to get this back from the server and keep the local cache up-to-date.
-The same way, after editing an entity which is already in cache we need to remember to update this entity in the cache.
+In the same way, after editing an entity which is already in cache we need to remember to update this entity in the cache.

 ##### Example of remote data